kamerlinlab/cadee/readme.md

     Probably you were asked to adjust your qprep.inp file, implement the changes.
     (CADEE needs absolute paths to your library, for example.)

-3. Prepare and alanine scan for 16 mutants:
+3. Prepare an alanine scan for 16 mutants:
     $ ./cadee.py wt.pdb wt.fep qprep5.inp ./libraries --alascan --nummuts 16
-    This created a folder (ala_scan) with subfolders containing the topology and fepfile: mutant.top, mutant.fep, qprep5.inp It will contain 16 subfolders, labelled in scheme 0XX_ALA, 1XX_ALA.
+    This created a folder (ala_scan) with 16 subfolders (labelled 0XX_ALA, 1XX_ALA, ...) containing the topology and fepfile: mutant.top, mutant.fep, qprep5.inp

-4. If you have SCWRL4 installed, you can also do arbitraty mutations, eg mutate residue 15 to glutamic:
+4. If you have SCWRL4 installed, you can also do arbitrary mutations, eg mutate residue 15 to glutamic acid:
     = requirements:SCWRL4 installed (see Installation Section)
     $ ./cadee.py wt.pdb wt.fep qprep5.ipn ./libraries --libmut 15:E
     This created a folder (libmut) with subfolders containing the topologies and fepfiles

-   or even a saturation on 15
+   or even a saturation on position 15
     $ ./cadee.py wt.pdb wt.fep qprep5.ipn ./libraries --libmut 15:SATURATE

-    the libmut argument is very powerful, here other options include:
+    the libmut argument is very powerful, other options include:
          --libmut 137:SATURATE (20AA)
          --libmut 137:POLAR (9AA)
          --libmut 137:APOLAR (8AA)